On this site you'll find information, resources, and links you can use to learn more about sexual assault.

 Wheaton College takes sexual assault very seriously, and has developed a comprehensive definition and policy related to sexual misconduct.
 Wheaton is committed to establishing and maintaining a safe and healthy environment for all members of the community by providing resources for prevention, support, education, and a fair disciplinary process.

-To this end, in 2012, Wheaton received a grant from the Department of Justice Office of Violence Against Women to reduce domestic violence, dating violence, stalking, and sexual assault on campus.
+To this end, in 2016, Wheaton received a grant from the Department of Justice Office of Violence Against Women to reduce domestic violence, dating violence, stalking, and sexual assault on campus.
 This 2016 award is a Continuation Grant award from our OVW Campus Grant Award of 2012.
 Read the 2012 DOJ proposal narrative and the 2016 DOJ proposal narrative and abstract.

 This project was supported by Grant No. 2012-WA-AX-0020 awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.